centrifugal/centrifugo/docs/content/server/server_subs.md

 For example, if you set this option and user with ID `87334` connects to Centrifugo it will be automatically subscribed to channel `#87334` and you can process personal publications on client side in the same way as shown above.

 As you can see by default generated personal channel name belongs to default namespace (i.e. no explicit namespace used).
 To set custom namespace name use `user_personal_channel_namespace` option (string, default `""`) – i.e. the name of namespace from configured configuration namespaces array.
-In this case if you set `user_personal_channel_namespace` to `personal` for example the generated personal channel will be `personal:#87334` – so you can use it to publish personal notifications to user.
+In this case if you set `user_personal_channel_namespace` to `personal` for example – then the automatically generated personal channel will be `personal:#87334` – user will be automatically subscribed to it on connect and you can use this channel name to publish personal notifications to online user.

 ### Mark namespace as server-side